Jester6136/Edubot/README.md

-# Edubot - Admission consultant chatbot for Ho Chi Minh City University of Technology
+# Edubot - Admission consultant chatbot for AIA University

 ## :surfer: Introduction
  Edubot is a demo assistant which helps parents and students know more about majors in HCMUT and improve the possibility of students applying to the school